 Cover crops are hand-seeded using a fertilizer spreader at appropriate rates into standing corn/soybeans planted in 5.2 x 3 m plots, to simulate aerial seeding in the fall.
 ISU’s research farm in Muscatine has irrigation capabilities, which allows for watering after seeding, ensuring sufficient cover crop establishment.

 These small-plot experiments have six replications of each treatment.
-Soil will be sampled for SCN at three times each year: in the fall on the same day as cover crop seeding, after crop harvest but before the soil freezes, and in the spring before planting of corn and soybean but after cover crop termination.
+Soil will be sampled for SCN at three times each year: in the fall on the same day as cover crop seeding, after crop harvest but before the soil freezes (pre-winter), and in the spring before planting of corn and soybean but after cover crop termination.

 Soil samples consist of 10 soil cores collected from each of the center two rows in each plot.
 These soil samples are dried and crushed before processing to extract SCN cysts from a 100-cc subsample of homogenized soil from each plot.
 Cysts are extracted using an automated wet-sieving extraction machine.
 Eggs are extracted from cysts for quantification by crushing the cysts and catching eggs on a 25-µm-pore sieve.
+The number of eggs per sample is an estimate of the population density at the time of collection.

 Short-term effects of cover crops on SCN population densities